Approximating branchwidth on parametric extensions of planarity: Introduction

-\begin{observation} There is some constant $c$ such that if a graph excludes some graph $H$ in $\mathcal{E}_{1}$ (resp. $\mathcal{E}_{2}$) as a minor, it also excludes the handle (resp. crosscap) wall of order $c\cdot |V(H)|^{2}$ as a subgraph. \end{observation}
+\begin{observation} {There is some constant $c$ such that if a graph excludes some graph $H$ in $\mathcal{E}_{1}$ (resp. $\mathcal{E}_{2}$) as a minor, it also excludes the handle (resp. crosscap) wall of order $c\cdot |V(H)|^{2}$ as a subgraph.} \end{observation}

+\revthree{5. page 4, Figure 1: maybe it can be underlined that where the blue and red edges cross there is no vertices.} \ans{Done.}

-Our algorithm is based on a special case of the main result of {\cite{thilikos2024excluding}} that reveals the structure of graphs that do not contain a handle wall nor a crosscap wall of order $k$ as subgraphs.
-Each such graph admits a tree decomposition in pieces that are ``$\bw$-almost planar'', in the sense that their branchwidth is not much bigger than the branchwidth of some of their planar subgraphs (\cref{from_surfex}).
+Our algorithm is based on a special case{uses as a departure point} the main result of \revone{4.
+Page 4, line 40: ``Our algorithm is based on...'' - what do you mean by this, do you only follow the same ideas or you use particular results?
+Or do you mean directly Theorem 1.5?
+Please specify this clearly.} \ans{The results of \cite{thilikos2024Wexcluding} serve as the departure point of our proofs.
+We clarify this in the revised version.} {\cite{thilikos2024Wexcluding}} that reveals the structure of graphs that do not contain a handle wall nor a crosscap wall of order $k$ as subgraphs.
+Using the results of \cite{thilikos2024Wexcluding}, we prove that each such graph admits a tree decomposition in pieces that are ``$\bw$-almost planar'', in the sense that their branchwidth is not much bigger than the branchwidth of some of their planar subgraphs (\cref{from_surfex}).
 Moreover, such a decomposition (for fixed values of $k$) can be constructed in polynomial time.

-\begin{theorem} There is a function $f_{\ref{w1rgol}}\colon\mathbb{N}\to\mathbb{N}$ and an algorithm that, given a graph $G$ and a non-negative integer $k,$ either outputs a handle wall or a crosscap wall of $G$ of order $k$ or outputs a subgraph $G'$ of $G$ where $\bw(G)-\bw(G')\leq f_{\ref{w1rgol}}(k)$ and a tree decomposition $(T',\beta')$ of $G'$ such that, for every $t\in V(T'),$ \begin{itemize} \item[(a)] the torso $G_{t}'$ is planar, \item[(b)] the torso $G_{t}'$ is a minor of $G',$ and \item[(c)] every adhesion set of $t$ has size at most three. \end{itemize} Moreover, $f_{\ref{w1rgol}}(k)=2^{\poly(k)}$ and the above algorithm runs in time $\Ocal(2^{2^{\poly(k)}}|V(G)|^3)$. \end{theorem}
+\begin{theorem} There is a function $f_{\ref{th_w1rgol}}\colon\mathbb{N}\to\mathbb{N}$ and an algorithm that, given a graph $G$ and a non-negative integer $k,$ either outputs a handle wall or a crosscap wall of $G$ of order $k$ or outputs a subgraph $G'$ of $G$ where $\bw(G)-\bw(G')\leq f_{\ref{th_w1rgol}}(k)$ and a tree decomposition $(T',\beta')$ of $G'$ such that, for every $t\in V(T'),$ \begin{itemize} \item[(a)] the torso $G_{t}'$ is planar, \item[(b)] the torso $G_{t}'$ is a minor of $G',$ and \item[(c)] every adhesion set of $t$ has size at most three. \end{itemize} Moreover, $f_{\ref{th_w1rgol}}(k)=2^{\poly(k)}$ and the above algorithm runs in time $\Ocal(2^{2^{\poly(k)}}|V(G)|^3)$ \end{theorem}

 For the formal definitions of tree decompositions, torsos, and adhesion sets, see \cref{dc_sefd}.
-Notice that the tree decomposition $(T',\beta')$ of $G'$ in \cref{w1rgol} implies that $G'$ enjoys the structure of $K_{5}$-minor free graphs given by Wagner's theorem~\cite{Wagner37ubere}.
-This permits the following more compact restatement of \cref{w1rgol}.
+Notice that the tree decomposition $(T',\beta')$ of $G'$ in \cref{th_w1rgol} implies that $G'$ enjoys the structure of $K_{5}$-minor free graphs given by Wagner's theorem~\cite{Wagner37ubere}.
+This permits the following more compact restatement of \cref{th_w1rgol}.

 \begin{corollary} For every $k,$ there exists some $r$ such that every graph that does not contain a handle wall or a crosscap wall of order $k$ as a subgraph, contains a $K_{5}$-minor free subgraph $G'$ where $\bw(G)-\bw(G')\leq r$. \end{corollary}